tower120/chute/Readme.md

-lockfree_broadcast_queue
+lockfree_multicast_queue

 # CRATE NAME

-An mpsc[^mpsc]/spmc[^spmc] lock-free broadcast[^broadcast] queue.
+An mpmc[^mpmc]/spmc[^spmc] lock-free multicast[^broadcast] queue.
 Can be used as a channel as well.

-[^mpsc]: Multi-producer multi-consumer.
+[^mpmc]: Multi-producer multi-consumer.

 [^spmc]: Single-producer multi-consumer.

-[^broadcast]: Broadcast means that each consumer gets every message sent on the channel, from the moment of subscription.
+[^broadcast]: Also known as a broadcast queue.
+Each consumer gets every message sent to queue, from the moment of subscription.

 * Lock-free consumers without overhead[^lockfree_overhead].
-* Mpsc lock-free producers, which write simultaneously.
+* Mpmc lock-free producers, which write simultaneously.
 * Spmc ordered.
-Mpsc ordered within writer messages[^mpsc_order].
+Mpmc ordered within writer messages[^mpsc_order].
 * Unbounded dynamic size.
 * Shared queue.
 All readers and writers use the same queue, without duplications.
+* No clones!
+Messages are not cloned on return, so `Clone` is not required.

 Blazingly fast reads.
 The consumer basically reads a plain slice of data, then does an atomic read that will define the next slice.